PySimpleGUI/PySimpleGUI/readme_creator/markdown input files/2_readme.md

     break
 ```

-In case you're yelling at the documentation that the second form should always be used, remember that many of the PySimpleGUI users are new to  Python.
+In case you're yelling at your screen right now that the second form should always be used, remember that many of the PySimpleGUI users are new to  Python.
 If the very first example of a PySimpleGUI program they see has that if statement in it, they will instantly be lost before they can even begin their journey.
 So, the decision was made to, you guessed it, go SIMPLE.
 The statement with the "or" is simpler to understand.

+This notion of binary choices in programming that's  crept in over the past couple decades... that there's a "BEST" or "only 1 right way"... loses the sophisticated thinking that a software engineer needs to be successful in a wide variety of situations.
+Every situation, every person, every problem... is unique.   **There is no idealized best that always fits.**

 ### A Complete Example - Traditional Window Closed Check